HieJulia/reactive-event-sourcing-project/README.md

     + Database : MongoDB
 + Chat service : chat service is used for enabling followers to chat

-+ Real time online tracking service
++ Real time online tracking service : used to track users who is using the service online
     + Database : MongoDb
     + Spring reactive mongo

++ Back up service : used to backup database in schedule